Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 NCAA Division I Disclosure and Transparency Rules

 - Disclosure requirements.
 Students (prospective and current) must disclose to their school information related to NIL agreements exceeding $600 in value, no later than 30 days after entering or signing the NIL agreement.
-Schools will report this deidentified data to the NCAA at least twice per year so the NCAA can develop an aggregated database allowing student-athletes to better understand NIL agreement trends.
+Schools report this deidentified data to the NCAA at least twice per year so the NCAA can develop an aggregated database allowing student-athletes to better understand NIL agreement trends.

 - Comprehensive NIL education.
 The NCAA will develop a comprehensive plan to provide ongoing education and resources to support student-athletes.